d347h-eth/terraforms/README.md

 # Terraforms

-Studying the code from [https://opensea.io/collection/terraforms](Terraforms by Mathcastles).
+Studying the code from (Terraforms by Mathcastles)[https://opensea.io/collection/terraforms].

 ## Motivation